FREQUENTLY ASKED QUESTIONS

 All Cairn Terrier puppies should be tested for bile acid levels at 15 weeks old to serve as a baseline for future reference.
 There are not currently any genetic markers for MVD or PSVA and the testing and protocol for both is still being researched and developed.
 Bile acid testing is the only reliable PSVA screening.
 Any puppy presenting clinical signs of PSVA that also tests positive in the bile acid screening is eligible for a full refund.
 Please see our FAQ about our genetic guarantee.
 There is a full article explaining current information regarding PSVA and MVD available at http://cairnterrier.org

-All Cairn Terriers test with slightly elevated ALT levels.
+All Cairn Terriers test with low normal ALT levels.
 This is important information to provide your veterinarian if performing ALT tests.

 Do you need an NDA (Non-disclosure agreement) ?